I. Program Adoption

 - Notify their immediate supervisor, who should then notify the department head or director of the department to determine if additional steps are needed.

-- The account holder should only be contacted upon approval from the department head, director, or associate vice chancellor for finance.
+- The account holder should only be contacted upon approval from the department head, director, or vice chancellor for finance and administration.

 - Continue to monitor a covered account for evidence of identity theft.

-- The department head or director of the department should notify the associate vice chancellor for finance of the possible identity theft, for determination of the appropriate step(s) to take.
+- The department head or director of the department should notify the vice chancellor for finance and administration of the possible identity theft for determination of the appropriate step(s) to take.

 - All instances of possible identity theft should be kept strictly confidential.

 The department head or director may take one or more of the following steps, depending on the degree of risk posed by the red flag: